limangox/sakamsg/README.md

     ```
     sakamsg -r refresh_token -p -s
     ```
+## Query the subscription members
-  - `-q` Query the subscription members (Contains current members that have been subscribed to)
+  - Use `-q` Query the subscription members (Contains current members that have been subscribed to)
     ```
     sakamsg -r refresh_token -q
     ```